 The original Fresnel lens was sent to France for repairs following the war and was reinstalled in 1867.
 The iron staircase, damaged in a Confederate raid, was also repaired that year.

 Lamps, Oil, and Electricity

 Whale oil was used initially to power the lamp.
 Due to rising costs, the Light House Board switched to using mineral oil (kerosene) in 1873.
 The wick lamp was replaced by an incandescent oil vapor (IOV) lamp in 1912, increasing the visibility to 19 miles.
 Generators supplied electricity for the new electric lights installed in 1933.
 With electricity, Keepers no longer had to climb to the top to light a lamp, but still had to be there to monitor the generators and keep them fueled.
 The era of Lighthouse Keepers at Cape Lookout Lighthouse came to an end in 1950 when the light was automated: new technology allowed the light to turn itself on and off automatically.
 Generators were still producing the electricity needed to run the lighthouse but the job of overseeing them now fell to the men stationed at the Cape Lookout U.S. Coast Guard Station.
 In 1975, after 116 years of service, the Fresnel lens was replaced by two aero-beacons.

-The lighthouse continued to use generators until an underwater cable from Harkers Island was laid in 1983.
-At that time, the Cape Lookout Light Station was decommissioned and responsibility for the lighthouse was transferred to the Coast Guard Station at Fort Macon.
+The lighthouse continued to use generators for electricity until an underwater cable from Harkers Island was laid in 1983.
+At that time, the Cape Lookout Light Station was decommissioned and responsibility for the lighthouse was transferred to the U.S. Coast Guard Station at Fort Macon.

 Daymarks and Flash Patterns